Redis binding spec

 The Dapr CLI will automatically create and setup a Redis Streams instance for you.

-The Redis instance will be installed via Docker when you run dapr init
+The Redis instance will be installed via Docker when you run dapr init, and the component file will be created in default directory. ($HOME/.dapr/components directory (Mac/Linux) or %USERPROFILE%\.dapr\components on Windows).

 You can use Helm to quickly create a Redis instance in our Kubernetes cluster.
 This approach requires Installing Helm.